Parkland School Shooting Commission Recommends Arming Teachers

 The report is especially critical of how both the school and local law enforcement handled the shooting.
 The commission called out deputies who hung back during the shooting instead of engaging, saying they needed better training on how to handle high-risk, deadly situations.

-While some of the suggestions by the commission are already well underway, it’s nowhere near complete.
-The report will be empaneled until 2023; the state of Florida will continue to look at the suggestions and determine which are the most useful in helping end gun violence in schools.
+While some of the suggestions by the commission are already well underway, the report nowhere near complete.
+The commission will be empaneled until 2023.
+The state of Florida will continue to look at the suggestions produced by the panel, and will determine which are the most useful in helping to end gun violence in schools.

 The Parkland shooting is the deadliest high school shooting in the history of the United States.
 Since the killings, several of the surviving students have become passionate advocates for gun control.
-In the wake of the tragedy, they formed Never Again MSD, an organization devoted to fighting for legislative action against gun violence.
+In the wake of the tragedy, those students formed Never Again MSD, an organization devoted to fighting for legislative action against gun violence.